LEAP Scholar Connects Cultural Understanding to Defense POW/MIA Accounting Agency Mission

-Serbian-Croatian Language Enabled Airman Program Scholar Tech.
+Serbian Croatian Language Enabled Airman Program Scholar Tech.
 Sgt.
-Nikola Bozic returns home to Bosnia to provide support for a Defense POW/MIA Accounting Agency mission.
-(Courtesy Photo)
+Nikola Bozic recently had the opportunity to honor and give back to the community that has given so much to him while supporting the mission of the Defense POW/MIA Accounting Agency in Bosnia.

+Bozic lived in Bosnia for more than 20 years before joining the United States Air Force and was finally able to return home as part of a team helping DPAA Europe to potentially locate missing service members from World War II throughout Bosnia and Serbia.

+“This Language Intensive Training Event was a great opportunity for me to utilize the full extent of my language and cultural skills from the region.
+One of my goals is to use my language skills to help DOD with missions in regions where Serbo-Croatian is spoken.
+I ambitiously accepted the request for support because I wanted to challenge myself while being in a position to support DPAA with no previous experience in this type of work,” Bozic said.

 |Date Taken: